London Theatre TicketsPlaysTwelfth Night - Tickets

 Shakespeare’s Twelfth Night follows shipwrecked Viola, who disguises herself as a man, leading to a tangled web of mistaken identity and unexpected love in the land of Illyria.

-How long does Twelfth Night run for?
+How long does the play run for?

 The running time is approximately 2 hours and 55 minutes, including one 20-minute interval.